 Normal

 In an online venue I’ve had involvement with in recent years, an essayist addressing one of the world’s more terrifying current cases of official oppression of a people group within borders wrote something that’s been a little bit under my skin since.
-Can we expect now, the writer asks, a response to these extraordinary state crimes in some way like the response the 1940s saw, when major powers came together to meet the threat of fascism and stopped its spread?
+Can we expect or hope for now, at our twenty-first-century moment, the writer asks in that piece, a response to these extraordinary state crimes in some way equivalent to the response the world of the 1940s saw, when major powers came together to meet the threat of fascism and stopped its spread?
 I’m paraphrasing rather than quoting; it isn’t my aim to draw attention to the piece or fault its author (someone I know and appreciate) harshly.
 I begin here with reference to it because it illustrates something we’re all so used to, something so likely to be passed over as unremarkable.
 It’s the unremarkableness I’m going to try to attend to.

 No 1940s community of nations united in high purpose to counter fascism’s 1930s surge.
 It didn’t happen.
 To say so isn’t remotely a matter of real controversy.
 One alone (unless you want to count short-lived Republican Spain) of the post-Great-War world’s big powers, the new Soviet imperial conglomerate state, was in even bare formal terms antifascist, and that strange mass-murdering political beast at turn of the decade was notoriously hand in hand, joined in purpose, with Europe’s leading formally fascist state, Nazi Germany — alliance Germany, not the Soviets, took initiative to undo in June 1941 more notoriously still.
 Only after the fact, building their war programs, did the states taking the part of Russia’s new alternate allies of necessity, concerned principally to contain a Germany gone nuts gazing on its own cartoon pressed-Prussian image in the glass, stitch together semi-coherent notional antifascistic patriotisms of parts scavenged from their labor-left opposition movements.
 Checking the rise of fascism was never the point, never of value in its own right, for them — that is, for us.
 It’s clear on any straightforward review of the basic history.
 Yet what the writer of the article I refer to above — a left-identifying liberal with more than sufficient education to know the basic history — says today on the 1940s Allies’ behalf, few of us in usual reading mode will pause to think twice about.